Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Introduction

 In the context of \gls{mc} assessment of system adequacy, variance reduction techniques can be employed to speed up the convergence of risk metric estimates.
 Among these, \gls{is} has a particularly large variance reduction potential \cite{rubinstein2016sim_and_MC}, however it is necessary to identify a suitable biasing distribution.
 To accomplish the latter in an automatic manner, the Kullback–Leibler divergence is used in the \gls{ce} method.
 The approach has been successfully applied in power system reliability in previous studies, e.g. \cite{da_silva2010_CE_binom_distrib,tomasson2016_IS_CE}.

 This paper aims to contribute to the further development of the \gls{andes} model by showing the potential of applying the \gls{ce} method in the given context.
-To this end, firstly an electricity demand model is specified, based on a similar \gls{mc} simulation approach as in \cite{TomValckxThesis}.
-Secondly, Monte Carlo methods are developed to efficiently evaluate the demand model in order to calculate overload probabilities.
-Significant speedups are obtained, although the effectiveness of the method depends on the magnitude of the quantity to be estimated.
+To this end, firstly an electricity demand model is specified, employing a similar \gls{mc} simulation approach as in \cite{TomValckxThesis}.
+Secondly, a parameterisation of the demand model is proposed which is suitable for applying the \gls{ce} method.
+Substantial speedups in the computation of overload probabilities can be obtained with the considered \gls{ce} approach, but its effectiveness depends on the magnitude of the quantity being estimated.